-- (i) Non-Compliance: Sometimes a member has acted in such a way concerning the matters in issue that makes CDPA assistance likely of no practical effect or a member in the course of receiving assistance may act, for example without or contrary to legal advice or without having contacted or notified the CDPA, in such a way that makes continued CDPA assistance ineffectual for practical purposes.
-In such cases, CDPA assistance may not be granted or may be discontinued as it would be inappropriate to devote resources contributed by members for such purposes. - (ii) Pre-membership matters also present special problems.
+- (h) Criminal charges present special problems.
+Generally speaking, criminal charges where practice related are not appropriate for assistance and members must deal with these on their own and with their own choice of counsel.
+CDPA recognizes that sometimes allegations of criminal conduct are unmeritorious and sometimes made by patients or family members for financial or other tactical reasons.
+As a result, CDPA requires the member to advise CDPA where any such criminal charges are laid and will consider financial assistance after the disposal of those charges either by a verdict of acquittal or a withdrawal of the charges.
+Members should understand, however, that it is highly likely in these situations that reimbursement if granted may only be on a partial basis.
+See additional related commentary under the heading 'Fraudulent Billing' below. - (i) Non-Compliance: Sometimes a member has acted in such a way concerning the matters in issue that makes CDPA assistance likely of no practical effect or a member in the course of receiving assistance may act, usually contrary to legal advice, in such a way that makes continued CDPA assistance ineffectual for practical purposes.
+In such cases, CDPA assistance may not be granted or may be discontinued as it would be inappropriate to devote resources contributed by members for such purposes. - (j) Pre-membership matters also present special problems.
 Pre-membership conduct that a member knew or should have known could lead to a request for assistance or a complaint or inquiry by the licensing body, are not appropriate for assistance.
 CDPA is alert to the potential abuse by a dentist who knows or should know that some issue has arisen that might lead to the sorts of inquiry or proceedings that otherwise might well result in CDPA assistance, and then applies for CDPA membership so that when that contingency later materializes into a reality, that person can then seek assistance from CDPA.
-For example only, such incidents that were a live issue as recently as within 18 months before the application for membership, are more likely to result in a refusal to assist than if the matter had been a inactive issue for a much longer period of time prior to the application for membership in CDPA. - (iii) Other persons in the member's practice: The member can only seek assistance for the member himself or herself.
+For example only, such incidents that were a live issue as recently as within 18 months before the application for membership, are more likely to result in a refusal to assist than if the matter had been a inactive issue for a much longer period of time prior to the application for membership in CDPA. - (k) Other persons in the member's practice: The member can only seek assistance for the member himself or herself.
 If for example, the issues involve a partner or associate dentist of the member, then no assistance will be afforded the member or the partner or associate.
 If the partner or associate involved is also a CDPA member, then that partner or associate may seek assistance on their own.
 Where allegations involve both the member and a partner or associate who is not a member, assistance may only be sought by the member himself or herself and only to the extent of the alleged involvement of the member.
 Dental hygienists are a separately licensed profession.
-Generally speaking, allegations against a dental hygienist utilized in a member's practice are not appropriate for consideration for assistance except where the member submitted the billing for the hygienist's work at issue to the patient or insurer and the complaint or enquiry is being undertaken by the member's licensing body, in Ontario the RCDSO.
-Generally speaking, actions taken by non-professional staff engaged by a member are not appropriate for consideration for assistance except where the member is the subject of a complaint or enquiry involving such actions undertaken by the member's licensing body, in Ontario the RCDSO.
+Generally speaking, allegations against a dental hygienist utilized in a member's practice are not appropriate for assistance except where the member submitted the billing for the hygienist's work at issue to the patient or insurer and the complaint or enquiry is being undertaken by the member's licensing body, in Ontario the RCDSO.